-All of Big Sky Journal‘s features, columns, poetry, fiction and photography focus on the Northern Rockies landscape, culture, people, places and wildlife.
+All of Big Sky Journal‘s features, columns, poetry, fiction, and photography focus on the Northern Rockies landscape, culture, people, places, and wildlife.
 BSJ strives to capture real life in the Northern Rockies, focusing on backcountry and backstreet haunts that provide an insider’s perspective to our readership.
 We strongly recommend that you familiarize yourself with BSJ before sending a query.

 We do not run stories featuring commercial guides or outfitters, instead we seek personal experiences from knowledgeable contributors in the field.
-BSJ is interested in introspective articles by knowledgeable writers and photographers who approach a story from an unique angle, whether it is from a first-person perspective of competing in a sled dog race or as an observer at an art show.
+BSJ is interested in introspective articles by knowledgeable writers and photographers who approach a story from a unique angle, whether it is from a first-person perspective of competing in a sled dog race or as an observer at an art show.
 Subjects have a human-interest angle and range from conservation to cowboy art, history to humanity and everything in between.

 Queries and submissions are now accepted via email only.
 Big Sky Journal is no longer considering mailed submissions or queries.
 Please include the word “QUERY” and the magazine’s edition in the subject line.
 Please keep proposals to one page, succinctly detailing the angle and purpose of the story idea.
 With your query, please include information about images that would help illustrate the story.
 For example, is a photographer traveling with you?
 Do you have access to professional images?
 And/or is there an upcoming photo opportunity that could help illustrate the piece?

 BSJ adheres to AP style.
-Payment is negotiable and due 30 days after publication.
+Payment is negotiable and remitted 30 days after publication.
 BSJ editors reserve the right to edit or rewrite any article to suit the magazine’s needs.
 Major alterations will be discussed with the author whenever possible.

 Please note that we have a small staff and often receive an overload of submissions for editorial; allow three months response time to your queries.